End-User Security Features

 In iOS, these features are largely invisible to the user, because security is handled by the system without the user’s intervention.

-In OS X, the following four features are most visible to users:
+In macOS, the following four features are most visible to users:

 The Security system preferences pane